WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/01-shows-hires/crew.md

 and voluntary basis and so there may be cases where there are no applicants for a certain role.
 This chance can be reduced by:

-* Advertising our technical roles amongst your communities and social medias.
+* Advertising our technical roles amongst your communities and social media.
 This could be particularly effective for less technical roles such as Stage Manager, Assistant Stage Manager and Set Designer.
 * Providing a detailed technical vision and description for your show so members have a clear idea of what they are applying for.